Chart Color Schemes

 Employment conditions in Tara face significant challenges, ranking among the bottom 10% of areas assessed nationally

-As of June 2025, 1,599 residents are employed while the unemployment rate is 7.0% above Rest of Qld's rate of 3.9%.
-Workforce participation in Tara lags significantly at 46.6%, compared to Rest of Qld's 59.1%.
-Employment is concentrated in agriculture, forestry & fishing, education & training, and health care & social assistance.
-The area has a strong specialization in agriculture, forestry & fishing, with an employment share 9.2 times the regional level, but health care & social assistance has limited presence at 7.6% compared to 16.1% regionally.
+As of June 2025, 1,599 residents are employed, while the unemployment rate is 7.0% higher than Rest of Qld's rate of 3.9%.
+Workforce participation lags at 46.6%, compared to Rest of Qld's 59.1%.
+Leading employment industries include agriculture, forestry & fishing, education & training, and health care & social assistance.
+Tara has a high specialization in agriculture, forestry & fishing (9.2 times the regional level), but under-represents health care & social assistance (7.6% vs Rest of Qld's 16.1%).

 Frequently Asked Questions - Employment